-For further information see here.
+For more information and registration see here.

-For further information and registration, see here.
+For more information and registration, see here.